How we do it

 Film, Verify, Expose

-Unlike purely desk-based ‘open-source intelligence’ approaches, we gather information directly.
-Our teams are part of impacted communities, ensuring feedback and follow-up.
-Our evidence is admissible in legal proceedings, not just for reports.
+Our evidence is admissible in legal proceedings, not only for reports.
 We put human faces to the data and add critical context, often corroborating or contradicting information gathered remotely.

 How we keep people safe